Key takeaways:

 In this guide, we’ll show you how to price a commercial cleaning job based on different specialities and methods.
 Plus, you’ll learn more about the factors that go into setting your prices and how to send quotes to new clients.

-How much to charge for commercial cleaning services
+How much does commercial cleaning cost?

 Wondering how much to charge for different types of cleaning services?
-We’ve broken it down using real, 2025 U.S. pricing data from Thumbtack and HomeAdvisor.
+We’ve broken it down using real, 2026 U.S. pricing data from Thumbtack and HomeAdvisor.

 | Service type | Per hour (per cleaner) | Standard room rate |